davijit868/Azure-ML-Engineer-Capstone/README.md

 ### Results

 Hyperdrive experiment produced a model with 80% accuracy.
+This model is having 230 estimators and maximum depth of 13.

 ![alt text](https://github.com/davijit868/Azure-ML-Engineer-Capstone/blob/master/Screenshots/Screenshot_9.png)